This is a rather complicated right and is scattered throughout the various consumer laws and regulations.

 The fees need to be published, inclusive of VAT, at the agent’s premises and on their website.
 The fees need to be specific and not vaguely refer to ‘admin charges’.

-There are three property redress schemes.
+There are two property redress schemes.
 They are:

 Landlord Law Blog Posts

 - Tenants Legal Help – five tips on your tenancy agreement

 - New case on unfair terms in tenancy agreements